-You use PowerPoint to create presentations…. boring!
-If you are in the mood to learn something new, read on because this post is all about uncommon uses of PowerPoint
+You use PowerPoint to create presentations… boring!
+If you are in the mood to learn something new, read on because this post is all about using PowerPoint in varied ways in order to maximize its potential.

 1. PowerPoint to create Artwork